Skip to Main Content High Contrast Mode: Off

 Image description: One of Goodwill's housing and homeless services' clients, who has a white beard and is wearing a gray henley long sleeve shirt and a POW MIA veterans baseball cap.

 Day in and day out, Goodwill Northern Michigan strives to help people move out of homelessness and into safe and secure homes.
-Thanks to recent efforts, the nonprofit, with community-wide funding from local entities and individuals, is making great strides in supporting equitable access to housing.
+Thanks to recent efforts, the nonprofit is making great strides in supporting equitable access to housing.

 As one of our 2025 Community Funds grant partners, Goodwill Northern Michigan is using the awarded funds to expand its housing and support for chronically unhoused people with disabilities, including mental illness.